bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 Instead of the "route anything anywhere" problem of general autorouting, I have layers with dedicated directions: horizontal traces on one layer, vertical on the next, horizontal again, and so on.
 When a net needs to change direction, it drops a via and moves to the appropriate layer.
 No complex pathfinding required, just geometric moves on a regular grid.

 _This_ is why it's called OrthoRoute.
 It's just routing through a grid of traces.
 There's no DRC needed, because drawing the grid of traces is defined by DRC.
-The places w and it's only a stupidly parallel problem that fits in the memory of a GPU.

 ## Implementation